hopsoft/han/readme.md

 ![HAN Solo](https://raw2.github.com/hopsoft/han/master/han.gif)

-> Traveling through hyperspace ain't like dusting crops...
+> Traveling through hyperspace ain't like dusting crops, boy!
+> Without precise calculations we could fly right through a star or bounce too close to a supernova, and that'd end your trip real quick, wouldn't it?

 ---